NBA Trade Rumors: Nuggets Could Acquire Julius Randle For Gary Harris And 1st-Round Pick

-After reaching the Western Conference Finals last year, the Denver Nuggets are off to a slow start in the 2020-21 NBA season, currently sitting at the No. 11 spot in the Western Conference with a 3-4 record.
-Though they are already finding their way back to the winning column, their current performance showed that they need more star power around Nikola Jokic and Jamal Murray in order to have a better chance of capturing the Larry O’Brien Trophy this year.
-In the past months, the Nuggets have already been linked to several players who could be available on the trading block before the 2021 trade deadline.
+After reaching the Western Conference Finals last year, the Denver Nuggets are off to a slow start in the 2020-21 NBA season, currently sitting at the No. 11 spot in the same conference with a 3-4 record.
+Although they're finding their way back to the winning column, their current performance shows that they need more star power around Nikola Jokic and Jamal Murray in order to have a better chance of capturing the Larry O'Brien Trophy this year.
+In recent months, the Nuggets have already been linked to several players who could be available before the 2021 trade deadline.

 One of the most intriguing targets for Denver is Julius Randle of the New York Knicks.
 In a recent article, Brett Siegel of NBA Analysis Network came up with an idea on how the Nuggets would be able to bring Randle to Mile High City this season.
 In the proposed scenario, the Nuggets would be sending a package that includes Gary Harris and a 2022 first-round pick to the Knicks in exchange for Randle and Reggie Bullock.